City of Hope

 Scientists at City of Hope have contributed significantly to the world of medicine and the well-being of patients throughout the country.
 City of Hope research gave rise to synthetic human insulin and targeted cancer-fighting drugs such as Herceptin, Rituxin and Avastin.
 It also pioneered the technology of bone marrow transplantation and continues to contribute much-needed progress in the fight against HIV and diabetes.
 ThinkCure! supports lymphoma research at City of Hope, which is also federally funded by the Specialized Program of Research Excellence (SPORE) grant.
 City of Hope experts collaborate with others throughout the world and train the next generation of scientists so their lifesaving legacy reaches even farther.

-Donate now to promote this legacy and help us to find cures for cancer.
+Donate now to promote this legacy and help us continue our work with City of Hope to find cures for cancer.